Robotech: The Movie: Plot

 Seeing a music video from popular idol Eve, Mark presumes that she was who Todd wanted to contact and telephones her talk show to tell her about the MODAT.
 The call is traced by Andrews's men, leading to a freeway chase during which the bike automatically reconfigures into a humanoid mecha form to fend off Mark's attackers.
 Mark proceeds to sneak into the TV studio from which Eve's show is broadcast and discovers that the singer is not a real person at all, but a holographic projection.
 Eve explains that she is the artificial intelligence of the SDF-1's computer, and informs Mark of the Masters' plan.
-Eve leads Mark to the Robotech Research Center, where Mark engages and defeats “Andrews” in a mecha battle, but accidentally lets slip the existence of Kelly's film footage of the MODAT.
+Eve leads Mark to the Robotech Research Center, where Mark engages and defeats "Andrews" in a mecha battle, but accidentally lets slip the existence of Kelly's film footage of the MODAT.
 Escaping, Mark attempts to warn Becky, but his recent distractedness has alienated her, and it is not until he rescues her from being sexually assaulted by an unscrupulous dance show director that the pair reconcile.

 ASC forces under the command of Rolf Emerson stage another attack on the Masters’ fleet, and again meet with failure thanks to Andrews using the mother computer to feed them bad data and control their movements.
 When a concerned technician reports Andrews's suspicious actions to Professor Embry, head of the Ministry of Computer Sciences, the computer is ordered to be shut down.
 Andrews stages a coup and takes control of the Japanese government, ordering the computer reactivated and the transmission of its database resumed.
-Amid the chaos of the coup, Kelly is killed by Andrews's men and her film of the MODAT is stolen.
+Amid the chaos of the coup, Kelly is killed by Andrews' men and her film of the MODAT is stolen.
 Realizing the threat Andrews poses, Embry prepares to depart for Alaska Base, location of a secondary terminal that will allow him to take control of the computer, but is delayed by waiting for his daughter Stacy – Kelly's roommate – to join him.

-The Masters’ flagship descends to Earth and they deliver an ultimatum to the ASC, but in doing so, reveal the link between the computer and their vessel.
-Exploiting the link to discern a weak spot in the Masters’ defenses, the ASC is able to cripple their flagship, and when it crashes, the rest of the fleet retreats.
+The Masters' flagship descends to Earth and they deliver an ultimatum to the ASC, but in doing so, reveal the link between the computer and their vessel.
+Exploiting the link to discern a weak spot in the Masters' defenses, the ASC is able to cripple their flagship, and when it crashes, the rest of the fleet retreats.
 Simultaneously, Mark, seeking revenge, attacks the research center to flush out Andrews.
-Defeated and left for dead by Andrews, who departs to intercept Embry, Mark is contacted through the wrecked MODAT by Eve, who directs him to commandeer a prototype space fighter that carries him to the airport just in time to save Embry and Stacy from Andrews's attack.
+Defeated and left for dead by Andrews, who departs to intercept Embry, Mark is contacted through the wrecked MODAT by Eve, who directs him to commandeer a prototype space fighter that carries him to the airport just in time to save Embry and Stacy from Andrews' attack.
 Transforming the space fighter to robot mode, Mark has one final battle with Andrews that ends with him killing the clone and triumphantly reuniting with Becky.